nemohan/doc/other/git/6 Syncing/4 git pull.md

 # git pull

+[TOC]

 [git remote](https://www.atlassian.com/git/tutorials/syncing)[git fetch](https://www.atlassian.com/git/tutorials/syncing/git-fetch)[git push](https://www.atlassian.com/git/tutorials/syncing/git-push)[git pull](https://www.atlassian.com/git/tutorials/syncing/git-pull)

 The `git pull` command is used to fetch and download content from a remote repository and immediately update the local repository to match that content.
-Merging remote upstream changes into your local repository is a common task in Git-based collaboration work flows.
-The `git pull` command is actually a combination of two other commands, `git fetch` followed by `git merge`.
+Merging remote upstream changes into your local repository is a common task in Git-based collaboration work flows. <font color="red">The `git pull` command is actually a combination of two other commands, `git fetch` followed by `git merge`</font>.
 In the first stage of operation `git pull` will execute a `git fetch` scoped to the local branch that `HEAD` is pointed at.
 Once the content is downloaded, `git pull` will enter a merge workflow.
 A new merge commit will be-created and `HEAD` updated to point at the new commit.

 ## Git pull usage

-## How it works
+### How it works

 <font color="green">The `git pull` command first runs `git fetch` which downloads content from the specified remote repository.
 Then a `git merge` is executed to merge the remote content refs and heads into a new local merge commit.
 To better demonstrate the pull and merging process let us consider the following example.
 Assume we have a repository with a master branch and a remote origin.</font>